awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.Logging.md

 There are several ways to enable Amazon CloudWatch logging\.
 You can select the `EnableLogging` option on the AWS Management Console when you create a migration task or set the `EnableLogging` option to `true` when creating a task using the AWS DMS API\.
 You can also specify `"EnableLogging": true` in the JSON of the logging section of task settings\.

+To delete the task logs, you can specify `"DeleteTaskLogs": true` in the JSON of the logging section of task settings\.

 You can specify logging for the following component activities:

 + SOURCE\_UNLOAD — Data is unloaded from the source database\.